 - Are eligible for Medicaid

-- Have health coverage that would cover your intended Medicare Advantage MSA plan’s deductible.
+- Have health coverage that would cover your intended MA MSA plan’s deductible.
 This includes benefits from a union or employer retirement plan

 - Are a retired employee of the federal government receiving benefits from the Federal Employee Health Benefits (FEHB) Program

-- Live outside of the United States more than 183 days per year
+- Live outside of the U.S. more than 183 days per year

 - Receive TRICARE or U.S. Department of Veterans’ Affairs benefits